Unsolved case

 In the immediate aftermath, authorities put the official death toll at 13.
 This figure stood for several years before being substantially revised.
 In December 2016, Russia's Federal Security Service (FSB) put the casualty figures at 40 dead and more than 100 injured.
 This revised statement was issued in connection with the death of Rustam Asildarov, who was allegedly involved in the Makhachkala attack.

-No individuals have been publicly named and charged in connection with the attack based on available source material, aside from the reference to Asildarov's alleged involvement disclosed by the FSB in 2016.
 The attack is noted in broader accounts of violence in the North Caucasus region during 2012, alongside other incidents such as the Makhachkala Rus bombing.

 Key facts